Distance-Modding/Mod.OnlineAdditions/README.md

 - Ability to disable the 60 seconds timeout in multiplayer
 - Ability to change the length of time for the timeout in multiplayer

+KNOWN ISSUE:
+When collisions are active the network cars are fairly jittery.
+Not ideal

 Motorcycle Mode will get disabled in multiplayer.